Red Hat Training

-This section describes how to configure the operating system to optimize memory access across workloads, and the tools you can use to do so.
+You can configure the operating system to optimize memory access across workloads with the tools that are included in RHEL

 The following tools are available in Red Hat Enterprise Linux 8 for monitoring system performance and diagnosing performance problems related to system memory: